sigsum/log-go/issues/server-configuration.md

 Implementing a "control port", typically a TCP endpoint, where an administrator can "program" the log instance is another alternative.
 Such an interface can also be used for diagnostics.

+We also need to add better documentation on how to run and configure sigsum-log-go.
+There is a rough start in cmd/sigsum-log-go/README.md.
+It assumes a little bit too much of the reader, and does not document everything that is relevant.
+For example, configuration of sharding is not documented.